Commercial paper: Overview

 As defined in United States law, commercial paper matures before nine months (270 days), and is only used to fund operating expenses or current assets (e.g., inventories and receivables) and not used for financing fixed assets, such as land, buildings, or machinery.
 By meeting these qualifications it may be issued without U.S. federal government regulation; that is, it need not be registered with the U.S. Securities and Exchange Commission.
-Commercial paper is a type of negotiable instrument, where the legal rights and obligations of involved parties are governed by Articles Three and Four of the Uniform Commercial Code, a set of laws adopted by 49 of the 50 states, Louisiana being the exception.
+Commercial paper is a type of negotiable instrument, where the legal rights and obligations of involved parties are governed by Articles Three and Four of the Uniform Commercial Code, a set of laws adopted in all 50 U.S. states.
+(Louisiana, the sole U.S. civil law jurisdiction, has adopted Articles 3 and 4 but not Article 2, which governs sales.)

 At the end of 2009, more than 1,700 companies in the United States issued commercial paper.
 As of October 31, 2008, the U.S. Federal Reserve reported seasonally adjusted figures for the end of 2007, with a total of $1.7807 trillion in outstanding commercial paper; $801.3 billion was "asset backed" and $979.4 billion was not. $162.7 billion of the latter was issued by non-financial corporations, and $816.7 billion was issued by financial corporations.

 Outside of the United States, the international Euro-Commercial Paper Market has over $500 billion in outstandings, made up of instruments denominated predominantly in euros, dollars and sterling.